Hypothermia: Causes

 The rate of death from hypothermia is strongly related to age in the United States.

 Hypothermia usually occurs from exposure to low temperatures, and is frequently complicated by alcohol consumption.
 Any condition that decreases heat production, increases heat loss, or impairs thermoregulation, however, may contribute.
 Thus, hypothermia risk factors include: substance use disorders (including alcohol use disorder), homelessness, any condition that affects judgment (such as hypoglycemia), the extremes of age, poor clothing, chronic medical conditions (such as hypothyroidism and sepsis), and living in a cold environment.
 Hypothermia occurs frequently in major trauma, and is also observed in severe cases of anorexia nervosa.
 Hypothermia is also associated with worse outcomes in people with sepsis— while most people with sepsis develop fevers (elevated body temperature), some develop hypothermia.

-In urban areas, hypothermia frequently occurs with chronic cold exposure, such as in cases of homelessness, as well as with immersion accidents involving drugs, alcohol or mental illness.
+In urban areas, hypothermia frequently occurs with chronic cold exposure, such as in cases of homelessness, as well as with immersion accidents involving alcohol, other drugs, or mental illness.
 While studies have shown that people experiencing homelessness are at risk of premature death from hypothermia, the true incidence of hypothermia-related deaths in this population is difficult to determine.
 In more rural environments, the incidence of hypothermia is higher among people with significant comorbidities and less ability to move independently.
-With rising interest in wilderness exploration, and outdoor and water sports, the incidence of hypothermia secondary to accidental exposure may become more frequent in the general population.
+With rising interest in wilderness exploration and outdoor and water sports, the incidence of hypothermia secondary to accidental cold exposure may become more frequent in the general population.

 Alcohol

-Alcohol consumption increases the risk of hypothermia in two ways: vasodilation and temperature controlling systems in the brain.
+Alcohol consumption increases the risk of hypothermia in two ways: vasodilation and dysregulation of temperature-controlling systems in the brain.
 Vasodilation increases blood flow to the skin, resulting in heat being lost to the environment.
 This produces the effect of feeling warm, when one is actually losing heat.
 Alcohol also affects the temperature-regulating system in the brain, decreasing the body's ability to shiver and use energy that would normally aid the body in generating heat.
-The overall effects of alcohol lead to a decrease in body temperature and a decreased ability to generate body heat in response to cold environments.
+The overall effects of alcohol lead to a decrease in both body temperature and ability to generate body heat in response to cold environments.
 Alcohol is a common risk factor for death due to hypothermia.
 Between 33% and 73% of hypothermia cases are complicated by alcohol.